hwmckenzie/thedaily/_posts/2024-12-20-the-begining.md

 Once the paperwork was done, Steph and I walked her around for what seemed like hours.
 I recall it was cold and wet and icy.
 I can't remember why we did this, but it was probably related to something I had read in a book.
 I was determined to be a good dog owner, which for me meant reading as much as I could and trying to implement all of it.
 Anyway, once we got home Sadie went around exploring our first floor flat.
 The next thing I knew, Steph was pointing out that my new dog had just pooped in her room.
 And that was my first lesson in how dogs keep humans solidly grounded in reality!

+Here's a photo from the day Sadie came home with me.
+I can't get over how young we both look!

 Hugs,<br />
 Hannah